ccasares/grovepi-iotcs/README.md

     ![filters](screenshots/remove_dups.png)

-      > _We are detecting and eliminating any duplicates coming from the _ExplorationRules_ stream, based in the _location_ attribute for 5 seconds.
+      > _We are detecting and eliminating any duplicates coming from the_ ExplorationRules _stream, based in the_ location _attribute for 5 seconds.

   17. Publish the Exploration, register the `Message Format` and we're done with the Explorations!!

 ### Build your Process in Oracle Process Cloud Service
 #### Get your Instance
 You will need to purchase an instance of Oracle Process Cloud Service (PCS) or request a trial account.
 I have been using a shared instance used by many Sales Consultants in Oracle around the world.
 Visit https://cloud.oracle.com/process to get more info.
-#### Create your process application
+#### Import the Process Cloud Service Application
+Every time we produce an event from `ExplorationRemoveDups`, we want to trigger an instance of a Process Cloud Service process.
+I created a dummy process with just one Human Task.
+Rather than going through all the creation process, I've included an export of the application, so that you can freely import it in your PCS environment.

+Just go to your PCS environment and import the <a href="assets/IoTCS Incident.exp">IoTCS Incident.exp</a> file.

 ### Create your integration in Oracle Integration Cloud Service
 #### Get your Instance
 You will need to purchase an instance of Oracle Integration Cloud Service (PCS) or request a trial account.
 I have been using a shared instance used by many Sales Consultants in Oracle around the world.
 Visit https://cloud.oracle.com/integration to get more info.